lupyuen/send_altitude_cocoos/README.md

-Read BME280 temperature, humidity and altitude sensors.
-Multitasking of the sensors is handled by cocoOS, the portable scheduling framework.
+Arduino sketch to read BME280 temperature, humidity and altitude sensors and process the data concurrently.
+Multitasking of the sensors is handled by cocoOS, the portable scheduling task framework: http://www.cocoos.net

 Libraries needed to compile with Arduino IDE or Arduino Web Editor: